Natalie Nakase: Los Angeles Clippers/Agua Caliente Clippers (2012-2022)

 In September 2012, Nakase began a yearlong internship in the NBA with the Los Angeles Clippers, working under the team's video coordinator.
 She became the team's assistant video coordinator.
 She was one of 15 women of Asian or Pacific Islander heritage honored at the White House in 2013 as their Champions of Change.
 During the two-week 2014 NBA Summer League in Las Vegas, Nakase was an assistant coach for the Clippers, becoming the first woman to sit on the bench as an NBA assistant.

 In 2017–18, Nakase was an assistant coach for the Clippers' NBA G League affiliate, Agua Caliente Clippers, under head coach Casey Hill—the son of her mentor, Bob Hill.
 In 2018–19, she was promoted to be a player development assistant coach for the L.A.
 Clippers, becoming one of the few female coaches in the NBA.
 In 2020–21, Tyronn Lue replaced the departed Doc Rivers as the Los Angeles coach, and Nakase became an assistant again for Agua Caliente under their new coach, Paul Hewitt.
 In 2022, she was a finalist for the head coach position of the WNBA's Phoenix Mercury.

 Las Vegas Aces (2022-2024)

+Nakase speaks to Valkyries players during a time out at a game against the Indiana Fever in Indianapolis, Indiana in 2026.

 On February 25, 2022, Nakase joined the WNBA as an assistant to the Las Vegas Aces's new head coach, Becky Hammon.
 She and Hammon, who was a long-time San Antonio Spurs assistant coach, had been the NBA's two longest-tenured women coaches.
 On September 20, 2022, Nakase became the first Asian American coach to win a WNBA title.